formulahendry/vscode-auto-close-tag/README.md

 ## Note

 From VS Code 1.16, it has [built-in close tag support](https://code.visualstudio.com/updates/v1_16#_html-close-tags) for HTML, Handlebars and Razor files.
-This extension is enabled for other languages like XML, PHP, Vue, JavaScript, TypeScript, JSX, TSX and so on.
+This extension is enabled for other languages like XML, PHP, Vue, JavaScript, TypeScript, JSX, TSX, GJS, GTS, and so on.
 It is configurable.

 ## Features